 - God uses the staff to strike the rock at Horeb to produce water for the Israelites.
 In Exodus 17:5-6, the people grumbled with Moses because they were thirsty for water.
 Moses cried out to God as to what to do with the grumbling people.
 The Lord said, “. . . take in your hand the staff with which you struck the Nile and go.
 I will stand there before you by the rock of Horeb.
 Strike the rock and water will come out of it for the people to drink.
 So, Moses did this in the sight of the elders of Israel.

-- Now in Numbers 20:9-13 the Israelites are grumbling at the Desert of Zin and God tells Moses to take his staff, along with Aaron and gather the assembly, but he does not tell Moses to use the staff.
+- In Numbers 20:9-13, God told Moses to take his staff, along with Aaron, and gather the assembly of Israelites at the Desert of Zin.
+The Israelites had been grumbling about the lack of water.
+God did not tell Moses to use the staff this time.
 Moses was told to speak to the rock and it will pour out water.
 Moses was angry with the rebellious people, so he took the staff and struck the rock twice.
 Water gushed out but Moses had disobeyed God.
 His disobedience prevented him from entering the Promised Land.

-Now David understood that God uses the things that are familiar t,o accomplish the spectacular.
+Another biblical example was David, the “man after God’s own heart.”
+David understood that God used familiar things to accomplish the spectacular.
 When David fought Goliath, Saul tried to dress David in his armor, but David said, “I cannot go in these,” he said to Saul, “because I am not used to them.”
 So, he took them off.
-(1 Samuel 17:39) David chose to use the things in which he was familiar, his staff, his sling and some rocks.
+(1 Samuel 17:39) David chose to use the things in which he was familiar, “the thing in his hands.”
+He used his staff, his sling and some rocks to kill Goliath.
+According to 1 Samuel 17:50-53,

 God desires that his people fulfill their destinies and he often uses the ordinary things to perform extraordinary feats.
 So, what’s that in your hands?
 Has God given you something or equipped you with gifts that you are not using or are not recognizing?
 Do you have some experiences that could be used by God?
-Perhaps your education has provided you with something that will fulfill your destiny.
-Pray and ask God if you already have something that you are not using that will bring glory to him and fulfill your purpose here on the earth.
+Perhaps you have the “hand of a ready writer” and never used it to write for the kingdom; perhaps you sing in the shower, but have never used your singing talent to glorify God.
+What has the Lord equipped you with that is right there in your hands?
+Pray and ask God if you have something that you are not using that will bring glory to him and fulfill your purpose here on the earth.
+Don’t let what you have go to waste.